 Not later than 42 months after the date of enactment of this Act, the Secretary shall issue a final standard on such proposed standard that shall—

 provide no less protection than any workplace violence standard adopted by a State plan that has been approved by the Secretary under section 18 of the Occupational Safety and Health Act of 1970 (29 U.S.C.
 667), provided the Secretary finds that the final standard is feasible on the basis of the best available evidence; and

 be effective and enforceable in the same manner and to the same extent as any standard promulgated under section 6(b) of the Occupational Safety and Health Act of 1970 (29 U.S.C.
 655(b)).

 Any hospital, including any specialty hospital, in-patient or outpatient setting, or clinic operating within a hospital license, or any setting that provides outpatient services.

-Any residential treatment facility, including any nursing home, skilled nursing facility, hospice facility, and long-term care facility.
+Any residential treatment facility, including any nursing home, skilled nursing facility, hospice facility, Alzheimer’s and memory care facility, and long-term care facility.

 Any non-residential treatment or service setting.

 Any medical treatment or social service setting or clinic at a correctional or detention facility.